 You can find bid-ask spread, trade size, and NAV information on Fidelity.com on an ETF’s snapshot page.

 2. Consider limit orders

-Particularly for thinly traded securities, where even small orders have the potential to move an investment's price, consider using limit orders—where you set a specific price at which you are willing to buy or sell.
+Limit orders are a particularly valuable tool for trading thinly traded securities, where even small orders have the potential to represent a high percentage of an ETF's average daily volume and, as a result, impact the prevailing market price.
+By using limit orders—setting a specific price at which you are willing to buy or sell that ETF—you can better control your execution price.
 By contrast, with a market order, you get the prevailing market bid or ask price.

 A buy limit order is usually set at or below the current market price, and a sell limit order is usually set at or above the current market price.
 For an ETF trading at $25.50, for example, a buy limit order might be set at $25.40 and a sell limit order at $25.60.